Jim Garrison: Early life and career

-Earling Carothers Garrison was born in Denison, Iowa, in 1921.
-He was the first child and only son of Earling R. Garrison and Jane Anne Robinson who divorced when he was two years old.
-His family moved to New Orleans in his childhood, where he was raised by his divorced mother.
+Garrison was born in Denison, Iowa, in 1921.
+He was the first child and only son of Earling R. Garrison and Jane Anne Robinson, who divorced when he was two years old.
+His family moved to New Orleans quite early into his childhood, where he was raised by his divorced mother.
 He served in the U.S. Army Air Forces during World War II, having joined the year before the Japanese attack on Pearl Harbor.
 After the war he obtained a law degree from Tulane University Law School in 1949.
 He then worked for the Federal Bureau of Investigation (FBI) for two years where he was stationed with the Seattle office.

 Leading up to the Korean War era, Garrison joined the National Guard, even applying for active duty with the Army in 1951, but because of recurring nightmares of past missions Garrison was then relieved of duty by the Army.
-Remaining in the Guard when it became apparent that he suffered from shell shock due to his numerous bombing missions flown during World War II, leading one Army doctor to conclude that Garrison had a "severe and disabling psychoneurosis" which "interfered with his social and professional adjustment to a marked degree.
+Remaining in the Guard, when it became apparent that he suffered from shell shock due to his numerous bombing missions flown during World War II, led one Army doctor to conclude that Garrison had a "severe and disabling psychoneurosis" which "interfered with his social and professional adjustment to a marked degree.
 He was considered totally incapacitated from the standpoint of military duty and moderately incapacitated in civilian adaptability."
 Yet, when his record was reviewed further by the U.S. Army Surgeon General, he "found him to be physically qualified for federal recognition in the national army."
 Upon returning again to civilian life, Garrison worked in several different trial lawyer positions before winning election as New Orleans District Attorney, starting with his first of three terms in January 1962.